grinlemon/CLD_Workshop/DOC.md

-# Prepare your environment
+# Prepare the environment
-To prepare our environment we follow this [documentation](https://docs.infomaniak.cloud/documentation/00.getting-started/02.Connect_project/#__tabbed_1_1) written by Infomaniak.
+To prepare the environment we followed this [documentation](https://docs.infomaniak.cloud/documentation/00.getting-started/02.Connect_project/#__tabbed_1_1) written by Infomaniak.

 To validate the **STEP 01** we first need to be able to access the cluster through CLI commands.

 # Create cluster
 ## Connect to OpenStack